jbranchaud/til/git/show-all-commits-for-a-file-beyond-renaming.md

 README.md
 ```

-What we may not realize though, is that we are missing out on a commit in
+What we may not realize, though, is that we are missing out on a commit in
 this file's history.
 At one point, this file was renamed.
 The command above
 wasn't able to capture that.